yungshenglu/StudyJams/Coursera/FeatureEng/4-FeatureCrosses/Lab-5.md

 ## Overview

-In this lab you will use the Tensorflow playground to develop an intuitive understanding of feature crosses.
+In this lab, you will use the Tensorflow playground to develop an intuitive understanding of feature crosses.
 Click on these links and try to add new features while continuing to use a linear model.

 ---
 ## TensorFlow Playground